rfeinberg3/Multi-Agent_Search_Pacman/README.md

 ## Project Structure

 - `multiAgents.py`: Contains the implementation of all multi-agent search agents. **Implemented!**
-- `pacman.py`: Main file to run Pacman games and describe the GameState type. **Support File**
+- `pacman.py`: Main file to run Pacman games and describe the GameState type. **Reviewed**
-- `game.py`: Describes the logic of the Pacman world, including supporting types like AgentState, Agent, Direction, and Grid. **Support File**
+- `game.py`: Describes the logic of the Pacman world, including supporting types like AgentState, Agent, Direction, and Grid. **Reviewed**
-- `util.py`: Provides useful data structures for implementing search algorithms. **Support File**
+- `util.py`: Provides useful data structures for implementing search algorithms. **Reviewed**

 ## Running the Project